Honda Civic review - MPG, CO2 and Running Costs

 The lack of a hybrid model means the Civic can’t compete with rivals when it comes to rock-bottom running costs.
 That said, the two petrol engines offer low emissions and decent fuel economy, so neither should break the bank over three years or 36,000 miles.
-According to the latest WLTP test figures, an entry-level 1.0-litre turbo with a six-speed manual gearbox will do 49.6mpg and emit 110g/km of CO2 (the Civic saloon manages the same figures), while the CVT auto is slightly less frugal – returning 47.1mpg, but lower emissions at 107g/km, while the saloon performs very slightly worse.
+According to the latest WLTP test figures, an entry-level 1.0-litre turbo with a six-speed manual gearbox will do 49.6mpg and emit 110g/km of CO2, while the CVT auto is slightly less frugal – returning 47.1mpg, but lower emissions at 107g/km.
 Watch out, though, as the larger wheels on SR models and above adversely affect the official fuel economy and emissions figures.

 Opt for the 1.5 VTEC, and the manual is more economical than the CVT auto.
 The automatic car will do 42.8mpg and emit 137g/km of CO2, but the manual does 46.3mpg and 128g/km.
 In both cases, the less frugal car represents a one per cent Benefit in Kind tax penalty for company car drivers.
 However, higher list prices mean business users will be better off with a Golf in comparison.
 Choose a 1.0 TSI Golf, and emissions of 109g/km mean lower-rate earners will save hundreds in annual salary sacrifice.